eNKay2408/freeCodeCamp-Projects/README.md

 ## 5. 25 + 5 Clock
 - **Introduction**: Join me to balance learning and rest with this lovely clock.
 - **Skills**: React, Redux, Bootstrap
+- **Purposes**: Are you tired from studying?
+No time to relax?
+Use this app to balance both factors with this 25+5 formula